ConYel/spar_prepare/README.md

 ## Preparing bigWig and BAM files from trimmed FASTQ

-To prepare bigWig files and BAM from the example FASTQ gzipped file:
+To prepare bigWig files and BAM from the example trimmed and gzipped FASTQ file:
 ```
 bash prepare_BAM_and_bigWigs_from_fastq.sh example-data.fastq.gz test_out config.hg19.sh
 ```